 3- Museum for the Visually Impaired:

-One of the ancient shops in Agora downstairs was restored and turned into a museum for the visually impaired.
+One of the ancient shops in downtown Agora of Efes was restored and turned into a museum for the visually impaired.
 This museum consists of two parts and exhibits replica and original works.